Iran nuclear talks to resume in Vienna amid muted hopes

 VIENNA (AP) — Negotiators gathered in Vienna on Monday to resume talks over reviving Iran’s 2015 nuclear deal with world powers, with hopes of quick progress muted after the arrival of a hard-line new government in Tehran led to a more than five-month hiatus.

 The remaining signatories to the nuclear deal formally known as the Joint Comprehensive Plan of Action — Iran, Russia, China, France, Germany and Britain — will convene at the Palais Coburg, the luxury hotel where the agreement was signed six years ago.
-The talks come as Austria remains locked down over the coronavirus, which start a week earlier over a surge in cases.
+The talks came as Austria is a week into a lockdown imposed because of a surge of coronavirus cases.

 The last round of talks, aimed at bringing Iran back into compliance with the agreement and paving the way for the U.S. to rejoin, was held in June.
 Since then, the task has only become more difficult.